jaar23/octoque/README.md

         │
         └── pubsub topic [messages....]
 ```
 The current message queue only running in FIFO mode.
+There is two topic connection type, `BROKER` and `PUBSUB`.

+`BROKER` works as a message broker, it is request-response based, the queue server will handling incoming request and process it accordingly.

+`PUBSUB` used to allow application to publish and subcribe on certain queue topic, whenever there are new messages reached the queue topic, it will be automatic push to its subscriber.

 octoque command started with its own protocol, `otq`, it also has its own comand format, for example: